Luckily, yoga can be an easily accessible remedy to neck pain.

 Yoga also asks that you pay attention to your body.
-Often, the body pain we feel is a manifestation of our emotions.
+Often, the body pain we feel is not only the result of a technology addiction, but also a manifestation of our emotions.
 For example, the neck is where we hold our insecurities.
 When you release the pain, you are often releasing an emotional block.
 Paying attention to pain in your body can give you an indication of how you’re feeling emotionally.

 This stretch will help open your shoulders, which can help alleviate pain in the neck.
 It is also a heart opening exercise that counteracts the “concave chest” you have from hunching over at a desk.